hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-hcp-terraform-setup/assignment.md

 ```

-4- Terraform Cloud Workspace
+4- HCP Terraform Workspace
 ===
-Use local Terraform utility deployment code to create and configure a new Terraform Cloud Workspace.
+Use local Terraform utility deployment code to create and configure a new HCP Terraform Workspace.

 - Use the <t><img src="../assets/web.png"/>Code Editor</t> tab and expand the <t><img src="../assets/folder.png"/>terraform-cloud</t> folder and open the file <t><img src="../assets/tf-icon.png"/>terraform.tfvars</t>

-- Replace the `YOUR_ORGANIZATION` placeholder with your Terraform Cloud organization name.
+- Replace the `YOUR_ORGANIZATION` placeholder with your HCP Terraform organization name.

-- We default the name of your Terraform Cloud workspace to `hashicat-gcp`.
+- We default the name of your HCP Terraform workspace to `hashicat-gcp`.
 You can choose a different name at this time.

 ---